jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 ---
 layout: step
-title: 10.
-Deployment
+title: Deployment
+position: 10
 ---
-You're almost there!
-In this final tutorial we'll get the site ready for production.
+In this final step we'll get the site ready for production.

 ## Gemfile

-It's good practice to have a `Gemfile` for your site.
+It's good practice to have a [Gemfile](/docs/ruby-101/#gemfile) for your site.
 This ensures the version of Jekyll and other gems remains consistent across different environments.

 Create `Gemfile` in the root with the following: